-The Anasazi built large, multi-story stone structures with hundreds of rooms to house the new communities on open ground.
+The Ancestral Puebloans built large, multi-story stone structures with hundreds of rooms to house the new communities on open ground.

-In the second major Anasazi cultural period, beginning around A.D.
-750, they are called the Pueblo Anasazi.
+In the second major Ancient cultural period, beginning around A.D.
+750, they are called the Pueblo People.
 They began to settle down, rely even more on agriculture, and stay in one place much longer.
 They gathered together in larger and larger communities.

 Before and during this phase there were many developments — mostly gradual or evolutionary — that dramatically changed their culture.
 They began using the bow and arrow, which was much more accurate and effective than the spear and atlatl (throwing stick) they’d used previously.